pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/DOA (Non-US).md

 Logistics team should send out the replacement within roughly 2 days.
 The shipping information will be available in SKULabs.

-Forward the tracking information to the customer when available.
+Forward the tracking information (on SKULabs) to the customer when available.
 Case can be closed.
 (END)

 #### Refund